SpotlightKid/cookiecutter-dpf-effect/README.md

     cookiecutter https://github.com/SpotlightKid/cookiecutter-dpf-effect

 and enter the plugin name and other info at the prompts.
+See the [cookiecutter documentation] on how to change the default values for these prompts.

 A directory named after the value you gave for `repo_name` will be created and initialized as a git repository and DPF added as a git submodule.